 Begin re-establishing your credit as soon as possible after a bankruptcy.
 There will be fewer options and some credit card companies and banks will deny an application when a bankruptcy is listed on your credit report.
 But start with secured credit cards where you deposit a specific amount in an FDIC-insured account and your credit limit is equal to what you’ve deposited with the card issuer.

-If you belong to a credit union ask about a credit builder loan or a loan secured with a savings account.
+If you belong to a credit union ask about a credit builder loan or use a service like Self Lender where you can build credit through a secured loan without having the money upfront.
 A personal loan is an installment loan and this can really boost credit scores.

 Make sure the card reports your payment history to all three major credit bureaus.
 As you begin to repay on time, your good payment history will be factored into your credit score and the sting of bankruptcy will matter less.